Braunds in New Zealand

 Liz Steer (branch 2) co-ordinates the research relating to the Braund family in New Zealand.
 If you are a Braund or Braund descendant living in New Zealand, or are related to the New Zealand Braunds, please ask to be put in touch with Liz.

-Here is a list of Braund and Braund descendant emigrants to New Zealand.
+Here is a list of Braund and Braund descendant emigrants who left for New Zealand before 1920.
 They represent branches 1, 2, 6, 7, 17 and 24.
 Some of them have descendants who are still living in New Zealand.
 There are also more recent emigrants living in New Zealand today, representing branches 2, 6 and 8.
 There is information about Braund branches here.

 1849 Margaret Steel née Hunt (c.1805-1886) of St. Germans, Cornwall, whose mother was a branch 6 Braund, travelled on the Oriental Queen and settled in Parnell, Auckland.
 Her story is told in Was the Grass Greener?

 1851 George Braund Woodman (c.1826-1890) and his wife Elizabeth née Bater of Highampton, Devon branch 7.
 He travelled on the Canterbury and settled in Christchurch.

 1850s William Henry Braund (c.1821-1894) of Hitchin, Hertfordshire, branch 24.
 He settled in Christchurch.